Skip to main content

 MoU on Cooperation in the Field of Digital Identity

-The Digital Transformation Agency and the Smart Nation and Digital Government Office will cooperate to develop policy frameworks to support mutual recognition of digital identity systems, which can support more efficient government interactions by businesses operating across borders.
+The Digital Transformation Agency and the Smart Nation and Digital Government Office agreed to cooperate to develop policy frameworks to support mutual recognition of digital identity systems, which can support more efficient government interactions by businesses operating across borders.

 MoU on Fintech